Share Post:

 But discovery time, and earning the right to ask all your discovery questions, is really limited.
 While your rapport, value proposition, and great questions may maximize this, you cannot afford to waste a single question.

-Key Principles of Great Discovery Questions for Sales
+Key Principles of Great Discovery Call Questions for Sales

-Every question and answer has to move the needle to:
+Every question and answer have to move the needle to:

 • Create fit (and qualify out where that doesn’t exist)